eshwarprasad09/socialize/README.md

    - Robust authentication and authorization using JSON Web Tokens (JWT) ensure secure access to resources.

 4. **Environment Profiles:**
-   - Separate development (dev) and quality assurance (qa) environment profiles configured in `application.properties` for efficient development and testing.
+   - Separate development (dev), quality assurance (qa), and production (prod) environment profiles configured in `application-dev.properties`, `application-qa.properties`, and `application-prod.properties` respectively for efficient development, testing, and production deployment.

 5. **AWS Deployment:**
    - The application is deployed on Amazon Web Services (AWS) for scalability and reliability.